 Brand24 gives the opportunity to filter authors and sources data using numerous filters such as Source, Mentions, Reach, Voice share, Influence, and Influencer Score.
 Combined, they can help you with identifying influencers.

 Google Alerts: Not available

-In Brand24 you can set up a project monitoring your competition and receive real-time mentions to track your competitors’ marketing efforts, product launches and upgrades, pain-points, customer reviews and so on.
+In Brand24, you can set up a competitor monitoring project and receive real-time mentions to track your competitors’ marketing efforts, product launches and upgrades, pain points, customer reviews, and more.